 - Work on U-turns- “Finally, know that defaulting to fight or flight reactions is normal.
 It’s unrealistic to think that you’ll decide to radically accept and immediately find enduring bliss.
 But that’s OK — when you find yourself thinking judgmentally, tensing up or holding back from ultimately helpful actions, you can notice it and try “turning the mind” back to accepting, as Dr. Linehan teaches, without blaming yourself for the detour.
 Acceptance, I tell my clients, is not merely a one-time choice; you have endless opportunities.
 At any moment, you can choose to find more freedom.”
 I think with chronic illness we know this.
 Coping is a process.
 Bad days, weeks, happen.
 And we have to forgive ourselves for that, always.
 I have some serious slumps in mental health and I just do all the things I can to help myself through it knowing it just happens sometimes.

 Chronic pain is brutal and no one can cope with it perfectly all the time.
 Or perfectly, period.
 It is just a process.
-Seriously we need to have some self compassion for ourselves and what we endure on a daily basis.
+Seriously we need to have some self-compassion for ourselves and what we endure on a daily basis.
 This is just one way that has helped me cope over time.
-I just thought of it as a sort of change in my mindset and perspective.
+I just thought of it as a sort of a change in my mindset and perspective.
 I suppose it is that actually.

 But I really do not think there is really ever one road to acceptance.
 And I also do not think it is a permanent state of existence, not when chronic illness is so volatile and unpredictable.

-The things is I am aware that, with me, being on disability is what allowed me the capacity to do this change in my acceptance.
+The thing is I am aware that, with me, being on disability is what allowed me the capacity to do this change in my acceptance.
 Because I could adapt better and use different coping strategies without having to constantly push through the pain to get through the day compounding my stress and exceeding my limits.
 And that obviously makes a huge difference.
 Existing in survival mode does not really enable a person to find acceptance of any sort.
 So that is a rather huge caveat to radical acceptance, for me.
 I am keenly aware that if I were to return to full-time work I would fall back into a state of trying to keep my head above water all the time, knowing full well I was drowning and literally no medical professional really cares much about that fact.

 So at least that is a major fear of mine.
 But if my vertigo spontaneously disappeared and I had any actual pain management I would actively seek some appropriate part-time work that wasn’t a massive stress magnet.
 Because working has a lot of benefits I value.